hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 To run optimization problem you need to do three steps:

-- Be sure that you measurement points are loaded in a proper way: referred `Condition`s exists, proper error model is chosen
+- Be sure that you measurement points are loaded in a proper way: referred `Scenario`s exists, proper error model is chosen
 - If required add parameters responsible for noise distribution into a model code, like `sigma` etc.
 - select a set of constants which will be fitted and set initial values for them.